Vikranth-Tej/Smart-Meeting-Planner/README.md

 http://127.0.0.1:8000/
 ```

-Your folder structure should look like this:
+Folder structure should look like this:

 ```
 smart-meeting-planner/